Bai Konte: Biography

+Legacy

-Bai Konte's success awoke record companies, promoters, agents and other kora musicians to the potential for a world market for kora music.
+Bai Konte's success introduced record companies, promoters, agents and other kora musicians to the potential for a world market for kora music.
 All kora musicians who tour internationally owe their success to the Alhaji Bai Konte and his supporters, pioneers who together brought the kora onto the World Stage.

 In 2019, Bai Konte's grandsons, Jali Bakary Konteh and Pa Bobo Jobarteh asked Marc Pevar to bring them to the USA as he had brought their grandfather and fathers Dembo Konte and Malamini Jobarteh.
 Their "Following The Footsteps" debut North American tour was postponed because of the COVID-19 pandemic.

 Just as George Wein had helped open the gates by inviting Bai to perform at the Newport Jazz Festival in 1973, Quint Davis did the same and invited the grandsons to perform at the New Orleans Jazz and Heritage Festival in 2020 appearing as stars, headlining on the Blues Tent stage.